Proceedings Pilot DNA Activity Level

 - concluding and/or additional comments.

 Of these eight subjects 1. and 5. were not evaluated due to the lack of information on both the case and the expert, which fall outside the scope of this pilot.
-For each subject the assessors could fill in their comments in a table divided as follows:

 - Do the Activity Level reports meet the requirements of the Standards?